the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 // output: Robin Wieruch
 ~~~~~~~~

-In named exports you can spare additional lines and export the variables directly.
+You can also spare additional lines and export the variables directly for named exports.

 {title="Code Playground: file1.js",lang="javascript"}
 ~~~~~~~~